arcus/education_modules/a_sample_module_template/a_sample_module_template.md

 </div>

-@learn_more(To learn more about the theory behind ggplot2, read [Hadley Wickham's article, "A Layered Grammar of Graphics"](http://vita.had.co.nz/papers/layered-grammar.pdf).)
+@learn_more(To learn more about the theory behind ggplot2, read [Hadley Wickham's article, "A Layered Grammar of Graphics"](http://vita.had.co.nz/papers/layered-grammar.pdf).

+I'm adding a list
+- one
+- two

+)

 ### options